 Great North Run

-The Great North Run takes place annually in September and currently holds the title of the largest half marathon in the world.
+The Great North Run takes place annually in Newcastle in September and currently holds the title of the largest half marathon in the world.
 Beginning in 1981 as more of a fun run, the race has grown exponentially and is now enjoyed by thousands of fundraisers and PB chasers.

 To reach the Great North Run by train you can travel to Newcastle station with CrossCountry.